To secure and protect.

 In fact, both the National Security Agency (NSA) and Department of Homeland Security (DHS) have designated DSU as a national center of excellence in information assurance education.

 Career advancement is another important consideration for those seeking a master’s degree.
-Whether you’re currently working as an admin, help desk manager, incident reporter, or systems administrator, you’ll be able to advance your career and integrate cyber security into your current career path and beyond.
+Whether you’re currently working as a network admin, security admin, help desk manager, incident responder, or systems administrator, you’ll be able to advance your career and integrate cyber security into your current career path and beyond.
+Positions MSCD students achieve after graduation include risk management director, cyber security analyst, information assurance analyst, among other leading positions.

-And if you haven’t done so already, be sure to read up on our program-specific admission requirements for the MSIA before applying.
+If you haven’t done so already, be sure to read up on our program-specific admission requirements for the MSCD before applying.

 Get your degree online

-Our Master of Science in Information Assurance & Computer Security program is also offered completely online.
+Our Master of Science in Cyber Defense program is also offered completely online.